stacklane-blueprints/images/README.md

 # image-upload

-Image upload example with server-side storage
+Image upload example with server-side storage.

+For more information on the image field type, see https://stacklane.com/docs/models/images